 Continue reading “A nonprofit unicorn’s letter to Santa”

 A few weeks ago I called up a program officer of a foundation to discuss my organization’s amazing idea to bring more immigrant and refugee leaders into the nonprofit field.
 “That’s a great idea,” said the program officer, “but what’s your sustainability plan?
 We don’t tend to support projects unless we know they will be financially independent in the future.”

 “Well,” I said, “I have a great plan for that.
 Have you heard of teeth tattoo?
 No?
 You will!
 Dental adornment is going to be the latest thing, believe you me.
 Think about it: the Seahawks logo on your incisors!
 We will open a teeth tattoo parlor, and it will generate literally billions of dollars, enough to fund the project forever.
 But we need seed money.
-So how about 50K from you guys?”
+So how about 50K from you all?”

 All right, I didn’t say that.
 I waffled something that sounded intelligent—“We are building up our base of individual donors, establishing relationships with local businesses, and using the Synergistic Paradigm Action Matrix in order to find the nexus between our strategies and adaptive advantage”—like a good grantseeker is trained to do.
 We talked some more.
 Then I hung up and unwrapped a bar of dark chocolate and ate it, both me and the chocolate 72% bitter.

 Continue reading “Can we all just admit there is no such thing as nonprofit sustainability?”